 Lack of planning in corporate decision-making and improvement of rating

 Luca Sala and Marco Grappa (Partners of PGS Consulenti) underline the need to implement an appropriate system of financial planning as part of ordinary company activity and not just in times of crisis.
 Furthermore, clear reporting procedures might improve the correspondence of balance sheets to budgets.
-This is also important for periodical rating reviews.
+This is also important for periodical rating reviews.19 November 2015

 When is company recovery over?